bjpandey/developers-favorite-songs/README.md

 ## A - C

 - [Another brick in the wall](https://www.youtube.com/watch?v=CBTOGVb_cQg) | Pink Floyd | When boss requests to do multiple things at a time.
+- [Bohemian Rhapsody](https://www.youtube.com/watch?v=fJ9rUzIMcZQ) | Queen | When you truly feel like you are a Full-Stack developer.
+- [Counting Star](https://www.youtube.com/watch?v=hT_nvWreIhg) | OneRepublic | When developers feels like other people like anyone else.

 ## D - F